-Globally, SARS-CoV-2 positivity remained at low levels but increased slightly, with a few countries reporting elevated positivity (>10%) in Central America and the Caribbean, tropical South America, Europe, Western, Southern and Eastern Asia.
-Small increases in activity were reported some countries in Europe, Western and Eastern Asia.
+Globally, SARS-CoV-2 positivity increased but remained at low levels, with reporting elevated positivity (>10%) observed in Central America and the Caribbean, Tropical South America, Europe, Western and Eastern Asia and percent positivity was over 30% in a few countries.
+A small increase in activity was reported in one country in Northern Europe.
 [Figures 7 and 8]